 - Students must select a park near their school.

-- The students must research the park to find out what outdoor recreation activities, educational, and park stewardship opportunities.
+- Students must research the park to find out what outdoor recreation activities, educational, and park stewardship opportunities.

 - Students must complete the two-page entry form.